hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 Given the input:

-* witness: structure with secrets that include private shares(sᵢ) and randomness used during the encryption.
+* witness: private data for the proof, including the actual share and the randomness used in the encryption process and private shares(sᵢ).

 * statement: The information to proof (sidᵢs,public_keys, polynomial_commitment, encrypted_shares )